Devashrutha/FFT-using-Verilog-RADIX-2/README.md

 be in the thousands or millions.
 Many FFT algorithms are much more accurate than evaluating the DFT directly from the definition.

+Decimation In Time(DIT) FFT algorithm rearranges the DFT formula into 2 parts, as a sum of odd and even parts.